Web Testing - Using CSS Selectors¶

 Shadow DOM¶

 Another CSS extension is related to Shadow DOM.
-It's borders are typically closed for CSS.
-In such a case a locator for an element inside Shadow DOM has two parts separated by @#@
+Its borders are typically closed to CSS.
+In such a case, a locator for an element inside Shadow DOM has two parts, separated by the @#@

 delimiter.
-First part (can be XPATH or CSS) should point to the Shadow Root in the Light DOM.
-Second part (always CSS) should point to a child element of the Shadow Root.
-In the case of nested Shadow DOMs there will be multiple @#@
+The first part (can be XPath or CSS) should point to the Shadow Root in the Light DOM.
+The second part (always CSS) should point to a child element of the Shadow Root.
+In the case of nested Shadow DOMs, there will be multiple @#@

 delimiters.